The

 must be given a protective coating to prevent them from tarnishing.

-Silver's unique optical reflectivity, and its property of being virtually
+Silver's unique optical reflectivity, and its property of being

-coating of silver on double pane thermal windows.
-This coating not only
+silver, a transparent coating of silver on double pane thermal windows.

-rejects the hot summer sun, but also reflects inward internal house
+This coating not only rejects the hot summer sun, but also reflects

-heat.
-A new double layer of silver on glass marketed as "low E
+inward internal house heat.
+A new double layer of silver on glass

-squared" is sweeping the window market as it reflects away almost
+marketed as "low E squared" is sweeping the window market

-95% of the hot rays of the sun, creating a new level of household energy
+as it reflects away almost 95% of the hot rays of the sun, creating

-savings.
-Over 250 million square feet of silver- coated glass is used
+feet of silver- coated glass is used for domestic windows in the

-for domestic windows in the U.S. yearly and much more for silver coated
+U.S. yearly and much more for silver coated polyester sheet for

-polyester sheet for retrofitting windows.
+retrofitting windows.

 Solar Energy :